JonathanBowker/Web-Crawling-and-Scraping-Policy/README.md

 ## Web Crawling steps
 ### Web Crawling request

- - Advanced Analytica clients wishing to engage SecuriCrawl® services should contact Advanced Analytica as soon as possible after identifying the requirement
+ - Advanced Analytica clients wishing to engage DiffWatch® services should contact Advanced Analytica as soon as possible after identifying the requirement
- - A SecuriCrawl® request document [LINK] must be completed and attached to the correspondence for review
+ - A DiffWatch® request document [LINK] must be completed and attached to the correspondence for review
  - Please note that the Advanced Analytica may conduct a feasibility crawl on an authorised target website.
 During this crawl no data will be stored by Advanced Analytica.
 Advanced Analytica will ensure that this process remains in line with policy.

-### SecuriCrawl® Evaluation
+### DiffWatch® Evaluation
  - Clients will provide Advanced Analytica with a new request and completed request document
- - Advanced Analytica will evaluate the request document and verify whether SecuriCrawl® can be lawfully engaged
+ - Advanced Analytica will evaluate the request document and verify whether DiffWatch® can be lawfully engaged
  - Advanced Analytica will perform relevant AI risk assessments in line with the [ICO Guidance on AI and data protection](https://ico.org.uk/for-organisations/guide-to-data-protection/key-dp-themes/guidance-on-artificial-intelligence-and-data-protection/)

 ### Web Crawling Log
 Advanced Analytica will update the central crawling log with the approved activities and inform the business unit they can begin scraping.
 This is to ensure that the correct level of due dilligence is assigned to each project and that all activities are recorded for auditability and accountability purposes in the Web Crawling Log.

-### SecuriCrawl® Operations
+### DiffWatch® Operations
-Web Crawling using activities using SecuriCrawl® can commence and will only be undertaken in accordance with this Web Crawling Policy and corresponding best practices.
+Web Crawling using activities using DiffWatch® can commence and will only be undertaken in accordance with this Web Crawling Policy and corresponding best practices.

 # Glossary
 ### Application Programming Interface (API)